Hi, there!

 We knew that growing our own food was a priority, and it has been quite a learning process!
 We definitely aren’t all the way there yet.

 Feel free to check out OUR GARDEN page for more tips and tricks for growing fresh produce and my PRESERVING FOOD category.
-It will be updated with methods and recipes later this fall!
+It's updated seasonally!
+You also might enjoy a closer look at our greenhouse.

 HOMESTEAD COOKIN’